felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 You can push inventory data into Deliveroo from the **Actions** page.
 When you do so, products set as out of stock in HubRise are hidden on Deliveroo.

-You might also set the Deliveroo Flyt Bridge to automatically push inventory to Deliveroo whenever your HubRise inventory is updated.
+You might also set the Deliveroo Bridge to automatically push inventory to Deliveroo whenever your HubRise inventory is updated.
 This is done by ticking the **Enable automatic inventory push** checkbox.

 ## Save the Configuration